Qiskit/documentation/README.md

 - Our [MDX guide](./mdx-guide.md) for how to write documentation and use our variant of markdown.
 - Our [style guide](./style-guide.md) for technical writing guidance.

-## Improving IBM Quantum & Qiskit Documentation
+## Improving IBM Quantum and Qiskit documentation

-Maintaining up-to-date documentation is a huge challenge for any software project, especially in a field like quantum computing where the pace at which advances in new research and technological capabilities happen incredibly fast.
-As a result, we greatly appreciate any who take the time to support us in keeping this content accurate and up to the highest quality standard possible to benefit the broadest range of users.
+Maintaining up-to-date documentation is a huge challenge for any software project, but especially for a field like quantum computing, because advances in new research and technological capabilities come at a face pace.
+As a result, we greatly appreciate anyone who takes the time to support us in keeping this content accurate and up to the highest quality standard possible, to benefit the broadest range of users.

 Read on for more information about how to support this project:

-### Best ways to contribute to Documentation
+### Best ways to contribute to documentation

-#### 1. Report bugs, inaccuracies or general content issues
+#### 1. Report bugs, inaccuracies, or general content issues

-This is the quickest, easiest, and most helpful way to contribute to this project and improve the quality of Qiskit&reg; and IBM Quantum&trade; documentation.
+This is the quickest, easiest, and most helpful way to contribute to this project and improve the quality of Qiskit&reg; and IBM Quantum&reg; documentation.
 There are a few different ways to report issues, depending on where it was found:

 - For problems you've found in the [Qiskit SDK API Reference](https://docs.quantum.ibm.com/api/qiskit) section, open an issue in the Qiskit repo [here](https://github.com/Qiskit/qiskit/issues/new/choose).
 - For problems you've found in the [Qiskit Runtime client](https://docs.quantum.ibm.com/api/qiskit-ibm-runtime) section, open an issue in the Qiskit IBM Runtime repo [here](https://github.com/Qiskit/qiskit-ibm-runtime/issues/new/choose).